Space-filling curve

+can be thought of as finite approximations of a certain type of space-filling curves.

 Definition

 Intuitively, a curve in two or three (or higher) dimensions can be thought of as the path of a continuously moving point.
 To eliminate the inherent vagueness of this notion, Jordan in 1887 introduced the following rigorous definition, which has since been adopted as the precise description of the notion of a curve:

 In the most general form, the range of such a function may lie in an arbitrary topological space, but in the most commonly studied cases, the range will lie in a Euclidean space such as the 2-dimensional plane (a planar curve) or the 3-dimensional space (space curve).

 Sometimes, the curve is identified with the image of the function (the set of all possible values of the function), instead of the function itself.
 It is also possible to define curves without endpoints to be a continuous function on the real line (or on the open unit interval (0, 1)).